-Green monster smoothies have been a staple in my daily breakfast for over eight weeks.
+Green monster smoothies have been a staple in my daily breakfast for a very long time.
 Each morning I making a tall glass of green goodness and thoroughly enjoy every last sip.
 They are filling, extremely good for you, and the fact that my skin is noticeably clearer is a nice little bonus.

-The basics are always the same: 1/2 cup kefir, 1/2 cup almond milk, 1 Tbsp flax, 1 banana and 1.5 ounces of spinach.
-For the first four weeks I added 1/2 cup of another fruit (or the whole thing, if it’s small like a plum) and every combination was delicious.
+The basics are always the same: 1 cup of liquid, 1 banana and a hefty handful of spinach.
+Sometimes I add some seeds like flax or chia, and for the first four weeks I added 1/2 cup of another fruit too.
+Every combination was delicious.

 Gradually, my type A smoothie personality has shifted to a type AB.
-I’m not quite willing to just throw whatever into my smoothie just yet like a full-fledged Type-B smoothie maker, but culinary creativity is starting to show.
+I’m not quite willing to just throw whatever into my smoothie just yet like a full-fledged Type-B smoothie maker, but my creativity juices are flowing.
 Here are a few more tried and true combinations.
 Just add whichever combination that sounds best (or happens to be in the fridge) to the basic recipe.

 - Raspberry (1/2 cup frozen or fresh)